Our Africa Facts for Kids bring you lots of interesting and fun facts on the African continent.

 7. Highest Mountain: Mt Kilimanjaro in Tanzania.
 The highest peak of the mountain 'Kibo Peak', also called 'Uhuru Peak', (4,895metres/16,060ft) is located in the Tanzanian highlands.

-8. Biggest Lake: Lake Victoria (bordering Uganda, Tanzania and Kenya) is also the world's second largest freshwater lake, after Lake Superior which is located in North America.
+8. Biggest Lake: Lake Victoria (bordering Uganda, Tanzania and Kenya) is also the world's second largest freshwater lake.
+Only Lake Superior in North America is bigger!

 9. Driest Place: The Sahara in northern Africa is the largest hot desert in the world.
 The climate is extremely dry (arid) in this region.